-- (1) After the presentations at the Meeting, the authors may submit their presented papers for publication consideration in JJRE as the papers for the English version of NNKGR, incorporating the comments and suggestions offered during the presentations.
-The manuscripts will be peer-reviewed and the qualified manuscripts are to be accepted for publication. - (2) If the authors wish to submit to NNKGR, which is published in JJRE, both the first and corresponding authors should be members of our Society in the FY2014. - (3) Send your manuscript by e-mail to The Editorial Office of The Journal of Rural Economics ("Nogyo Keizai Kenkyu") in The Center for Academic Publications Japan.
-More detailed information will be posted on the website of our Society soon after the Meeting. - (4) A submitted manuscript for publication consideration in NNKGR is charged as described above: See 1-(4).
+- (1) After the presentations at the Meeting, the authors may submit their presented papers for publication consideration in JJRE as "Research Letters," incorporating the comments and suggestions offered during the presentations.
+The manuscripts will be peer-reviewed and the qualified manuscripts are to be accepted for publication. - (2) If the authors wish to submit to JJRE, both the first and corresponding authors should be members of our Society in the FY2015. - (3) The manuscripts are required to be proofreaded by native speakers prior to submission. - (4) Send your manuscript by e-mail to The Editorial Office of The Journal of Rural Economics (Nogyo Keizai Kenkyu) in The Center for Academic Publications Japan.
+More detailed information will be posted on our website soon after the Meeting. - (5) A submitted manuscript for publication consideration in JJRE is charged as follows: - 4 pages 20,000 yen; - 5 pages 30,000yen; - 6 pages 50,000yen. - If the manuscript is accepted, the charge must be paid prior to publication.